 Communist Dictatorship in Cambodia

-The new leaders attempted to create a de-urbanized agrarian utopia and achieve a single-step transition to communism by transferring hundreds of thousands of city-dwellers to rural areas and collectivizing the country's agriculture.
-The ensuing totalitarian terror developed into genocide against ethnic minorities, intellectuals, religious believers and all other groups appearing suspicious to history's most radical communist revolution.
-The purported motive of this common criminal plan was to effect a radical change of Cambodian society along ideological lines.
+The new leaders attempted to create a de-urbanized a de-urbanized agrarian utopia, and to achieve a single-step transition to communism by transferring hundreds of thousands of city dwellers to rural areas and collectivizing the country's agriculture.
+The ensuing totalitarian terror developed into genocide against ethnic minorities, intellectuals, religious believers, and all other groups appearing suspicious to history's most radical communist revolution.
+The purported motive of these systematic human rights abuses was to effect radical ideological change in Cambodia.

-After long preparations, controversy and debate, the Extraordinary Chambers in the Courts of Cambodia for the Prosecution of Crimes Committed During the Period of Khmer Rouge were created in 2006 to bring the surviving Khmer Rouge to trial for crimes against humanity.
+After long preparations, controversy, and debate, the Extraordinary Chambers in the Courts of Cambodia for the Prosecution of Crimes Committed During the Period of Khmer Rouge were created in 2006 to bring the surviving members Khmer Rouge to trial for crimes against humanity.